forwchen/yt8m/README.md

 |Bidirectional GRU| 53k, 45k, 35k| 0.5, 0.3, 0.2 |0.25|
 |RNN with residual connection | 75k, 70k, 62k, 56k | 0.4, 0.3, 0.2, 0.1 | n/a |

 Table 2.
 Models from team Xi Wang.
-In branch xiw, diff(with Feature Transformation), filter(with Label Filter).
+In branch `xiw`, `diff`(with Feature Transformation), `filter`(with Label Filter).
 If not otherwise stated, the models here are trained only on training data.
-For detailed settings, please refer to the corresponding branches.
+For detailed training settings, please refer to the corresponding branches' README file.

 |Model |Prediction at checkpoints| Fusion weights|
 | ------ | ------ | ------ |